Frequently Asked Questions / Submit a FAQ

 Please keep in mind

-Our answers to the FAQ's are either vetted by a member of our Medical Advisory Board, or answered by our Specialist Advisors.
+Our answers to the FAQ's are either vetted by a member of our Medical Advisory Board or answered by our Specialist Advisors.
 We go to every length to ensure medical accuracy.
 However, we maintain a National Neurofibromatosis Helpline for the specific purpose of answering questions and providing support - we will always recommend you check your facts with a specialist as new research crops up regularly!
-You can reach our helpline every Tuesday and Wednesday on 07866946334 or email Rosemary@nfauk.orgSubmit a Question
+You can reach our helpline every Monday and Tuesday on 07939046030 or email Helpline@nfauk.orgSubmit a Question

 Recently asked NF1 questions